 Deoksoon Kim’s research focuses on understanding the needs of immigrant students in order to help them learn English and succeed in school.
 She also investigates how to use instructional technology to facilitate language and subject matter learning.
-She has done research on gender and immigration, social and emotional development, and STEM teaching and learning.
+She has done research on gender and immigration, formative education, and STEM teaching and learning.

-Together with a research team from MIT, she is working to implement science curricula centered around invention in the Waltham School district, with a focus on modifying the curricula for English language learners.
-She is also a research team member with the CityConnects group, studying why this intervention works with immigrant, English language learners.
+Together with a research team from MIT, she has worked to implement science curricula centered around invention in the Waltham MA School district, with a focus on modifying curricula for English language learners.
+She is currently working on a hydroponic Green House project with Waltham schools.
+She is also a research team member with CityConnects, studying how this intervention works with immigrant, English language learners.